stefaniecg/stefaniecg.github.io/bib_dis/main.md

 ## The Gap
 The goal of our ministry has always been to meet people, share the Gospel, and make disciples.
 We succeed to share the core of the Gospel with the people, but the usual case of our encounters is that after planting the Gospel seed, we never see the them again (with a few exceptions).
-Our current SoM does not have a clearly outlined method to follow up with the people we talk to.
+Currently, our ministry does not have a clearly outlined method to follow up with the people we talk to.
-Even though it is undeniable that God will grow that seed if it is His will [(1 Corinthians 3:9)](https://my.bible.com/bible/59/1CO.3.9), we describe now a method to follow up with the people.
+Even though it is undeniable that God will grow that seed, if it is His will [(1 Corinthians 3:9)](https://my.bible.com/bible/59/1CO.3.9), we describe now a method to follow up with the people.
 Through our current method we share the Gospel with the _lost_ and can know: _'Where is each person at now?
 (Meet them)'_, but it fails to follow up: _'What is their next step?
 (Move them)'_.
 We want to close the gap that by devising a clearly outlined method to follow up with the people we encounter: give them further guideline to read by themselves and/or invite them to a follow up encounter.

-- **Aim**:
+- **Objectives**:
-We want to close [the gap](#the-gap) in our current SoM by designing a clearly outlined method to follow up with _lost_, and accompany them to take the next step in their path with the Lord, in the arrow chart to become at the least a _connected lost_.
+We want to close [the gap](#the-gap) in our current ministry by designing a clearly outlined method to follow up with _lost_, and accompany them to take the next step in their path with the Lord, that means in the arrow chart to become at the least a _connected lost_.
 The calling is: **'Come and see'**.
-We want to invite the lost to come see, and get to know our Lord, by inviting them to read The Gospel of John with us.
+We want to invite the lost to come see, and get to know The Lord, by inviting them to read The Gospel of John with us.
-First invite them to 5 initial sessions, that if the Spirit wills, could be extended to other extra 7 sessions, in total 12 sessions.
+First invite them to 5 initial sessions that, if the Spirit wills, could be extended to other extra 7 sessions, in total 12 sessions.
-Our hope and prayer is that (at least) a few [(Matthew 7:13-14)](https://my.bible.com/bible/59/MAT.7.13-14) become first believers, then disciples, and finally disciple-makers who can start the process with someone else and multiply.
+Our hope and prayer is that (at least) a few [(Matthew 7:13-14)](https://my.bible.com/bible/59/MAT.7.13-14) come and see to become first believers, then disciples, and finally disciple-makers who can start the process with someone else and thus “be fruitful and multiply” [(Genesis 1:28)](https://www.bible.com/bible/59/GEN.1.28.ESV).

 ------------------------------------------------------------------
 # Background

 ## A paradigm shift: From ministries to Movements

-The **Shiftm2M** seminar [|2|](#references) teaches leadership and disciple making Jesus-style.
+The **Shiftm2M** seminar [|2|](#references) teaches Jesus-style leadership and disciple making.
 The seminar takes the student through the life of Jesus, detecting milestones in his ministry on building a _disciple making movement_.
 Jesus Ministry can be broken down into 6 phases, each phase starts with a milestone.
 The ministry building process is illustrated in [Figure 2](#ramp_chart).